OpenArabicPE/slides/template/OpenArabicPE-Slides-template.md

 ## 1.3 Digitisation as problem(s)
 <!-- elaborate the problems:-->

-1. get the data:
+1. get the data: **labour and resource intensive**
-    - text:
+    - text: transcription
-        - OCR and HTR are still dysfunctional
+        - OCR and HTR are still insufficient
         - require ground truth and extensive training
+    - facsimiles: scanning
+        + copyright
+        + amount of data
-    - bibliographic metadata
+    - bibliographic metadata:
-2. turn the data into a human and machine readable edition
+2. transform the data into a human and machine readable edition: **labour and resource intensive**
     - model the source
     - identify entities and link them to authority files
+3. host, share and preserve the data: **labour and resource intensive**

 ## 1.4 State of digitisation
 <!-- This should be a demo session, otherwise one needs screenshots -->